 City breaks by rail to Italy

-Many of the iconic cities of Italy are easily reached by train, either by high-speed TGV direct from Paris or overnight sleeper train.
+Many of the iconic cities of Italy are easily reached by train, either by high-speed trains direct from Paris or overnight sleeper train.
 Once you arrive, the excellent rail network - of high-speed ‘Red Arrow’ Frecciarossa trains, or slower, regional services - await to deliver you to every corner of Italy.